 The 1997 stock option plan (the "Plan"), as amended, provides for the grant of incentive stock options and nonqualified stock options to employees, officers, directors, consultants and advisors of the Company to purchase shares of common stock.
-In September 2003, the stockholders approved an increase in the number of shares of common stock reserved for issuance under the Plan to 6,160,000 shares.
+In September 2003, the stockholders approved an increase in the number of shares of common stock reserved for issuance under the Plan to 3,080,000 shares.
 The exercise price of each option is set at fair market value as determined by the Board of Directors and the option's maximum term is ten years.
 Options granted under the Plan generally vest over a four year period.
-At March 31, 2004, options to purchase 1,499,103 shares of common stock remain available for grant under the Plan.
+At March 31, 2004, options to purchase 749,545 shares of common stock remain available for grant under the Plan.

 The Company's 1997 stock option plan allows certain employees to early exercise their options into restricted common stock that is subject to the original vesting terms of the option.
 Restricted stock is generally subject to a repurchase option in favor of the Company that is exercisable upon termination of the employment of an individual at an amount equal to the purchase price of the restricted common stock.
 For financial reporting purposes, the options are not considered exercised until the repurchase feature lapses; therefore the amount of cash received by the Company for the purchase of the restricted common stock is included as a liability until the repurchase feature lapses.
-Furthermore, restricted common shares are considered to be contingently issuable for financial reporting purposes, and are therefore excluded from the calculation of basic earnings per share (and only included in the computation of diluted earnings per share to the extent their effect is dilutive).
+Furthermore, for financial reporting purposes restricted common shares are excluded from the calculation of basic earnings per share (and only included in the computation of diluted earnings per share to the extent their effect is dilutive).
 No shares of restricted stock subject to repurchase were outstanding prior to January 2004.
-At March 31, 2004, 550,810 shares are subject to repurchase by the Company and \$303,300 is recorded as an accrued expense.
+At March 31, 2004, 275,405 shares are subject to repurchase by the Company and \$303,300 is recorded as an accrued expense.